RedPillStudios/Last-Resort-Project/Roadmap.md

 0.9.2-> Final Boss Polished. fully functional

-0.9.3-> Remove some trash code and fix stuff such as shooting and ball, controller, screen resizable and fullscreen
+0.9.3-> Remove some trash code and everything works

-1.0-> Lvl 5 fully working and functional
+1.0-> Lvl 5 fully working and functional, last changes ONLY IF NECESSARY